-A comprehensive written examination is required of candidates pursuing the Master of Arts Degree.
+A comprehensive written examination is required of candidates pursuing the Master of Education degree.
 The Comprehensive Exam is given three times a year: Applications for the exam may be submitted by candidates after completing 24 hours of graduate course work providing they have maintained a 3.0 grade point average with all core courses having a grade of no less than a "B".
 The deadline for application is six weeks before the examination.
+Application forms are available in the Graduate School of Education Office.
 Results will be mailed to the candidate within 30 days following the exam.
 The comprehensive written examinations are to be completed using a computer.